 Applications must be submitted at the time of your enrollment visit, or to your guidance counselor, no later than Sept.
 10, 2021 for Fall 2021and Feb.
 18, 2022 for Spring 2022.

-Concurrent enrollment tuition and appilcation fee must be paid online through your myWSU portal by Oct.
+Concurrent enrollment tuition and application fee must be paid online through your myWSU portal by Oct.
 15 for the fall or April 15 for the spring.

 Wichita State University is fully accredited by the North Central Region of the Higher Learning Commission.
-Therefore, WSU credits are highly transferable to other colleges and universities nationwide.
+Therefore, WSU credits are highly transferable to many colleges and universities nationwide.